PositiveSumData/NationalOralHealthDataPortal/Data/Behavior_Risk_Factor_Surveillance_System/README.md

 # Behavior Risk Factor Surveillance System

-The Behavior Risk Factor Surveillance System (BRFSS) is a CDC-shepherded, state-administered phone survey of American adults that can help us learn about the prevalence of health conditions, including dental visits and tooth loss severity.
+The Behavior Risk Factor Surveillance System (BRFSS) is a CDC-stewarded, state-administered phone survey of American adults that can help us learn about the prevalence of health conditions, including dental visits and tooth loss severity.

 ## Examples of questions this dataset could help answer